cky008/fria-ontology/prompt ver1.md

 fria:FRIA-reportChallenge22 a rdfs:Class ;
     fria:FRIA-reporthasEvaluation fria:FRIA-reportEvaluation22 ;
     fria:FRIA-reporthasImpactLevel fria:FRIA-reportImpactLevel22 ;
-    rdfs:comment "There are no mechanisms to flag and correct issues related to bias, discrimination, or poor performance" ;
+    rdfs:comment "There are no mechanisms to flag and correct issues related to bias, discrimination, or poor performance." ;
     rdfs:subClassOf fria:FRIA-reportChallenge2 .

 fria:FRIA-reportEvaluation23 a rdfs:Class ;